Quick Facts About Keene Asbestos Trust Fund and Lawsuits

 Asbestos Litigation Involving Keene Corporation

 Keene Corporation began defending personal injury lawsuits as early as 1971.
-Even though the company purged asbestos-containing materials from its product line the following year, workers exposed decades prior came forward demanding compensation for their related illnesses.
+While the company purged asbestos materials from its product line in 1972, because of the long latency period for asbestos cancers, people continue to receive diagnoses and need compensation to cover their medical expenses and provide for their families.

-• One notable lawsuit involved Henry Tragarz, a former sheet metal worker who was exposed to Baldwin-Ehret-Hill’s Thermasil asbestos block at various job sites throughout the 1960s and ’70s.
-While Tragarz rarely handled the mineral himself, he regularly worked alongside insulators and pipefitters whose activities stirred up thick clouds of asbestos dust.
-The jury returned a $3 million verdict in favor of the plaintiff, holding Keene Corporation and Owens-Corning Fiberglas Company liable for Tragarz’s death from pleural mesothelioma.
+• $3 million: Henry Tragarz, a former sheet metal worker, was exposed to Baldwin-Ehret-Hill’s Thermasil asbestos block at various job sites throughout the 1960s and ’70s.
+Tragarz worked alongside insulators and pipefitters whose job tasks stirred up thick clouds of asbestos dust.
+The jury returned the verdict in favor of Tragarz’s estate, holding Keene Corporation and Owens-Corning Fiberglas Company liable for his death from pleural mesothelioma.

-• In another lawsuit filed against the Keene Corporation, George Coffman asserted that Keene and eight other defendants were responsible for his substantial lung scarring and asbestosis.
-Working as an electrician at the Philadelphia Naval Shipyard from 1951 to 1969, Coffman experienced ongoing exposure while servicing and overhauling various ships and submarines.
-The jury decided that seven of the defendants, including Keene, substantially contributed to Coffman’s illness.
-Coffman was awarded $406,000, which included damages for pain and suffering, emotional distress and future medical surveillance.
+• $406,000: George Coffman’s lawsuit asserted Keene and 8 other defendants were responsible for his asbestosis.
+As an electrician at the Philadelphia Naval Shipyard from 1951 to 1969, Coffman experienced ongoing exposure while servicing and overhauling ships and submarines.
+The jury found 7 defendants, including Keene, substantially contributed to Coffman’s illness.

 • B-H insulating cement